swallace17/circadian_hue_sync/README.md

 # circadian_hue_sync
-Python script designed to by run in pyscript on Home Assistant for use with Circadian Lighting Integration.
+Python script designed to be run in pyscript on Home Assistant for use with Circadian Lighting Integration.

 Script will automatically create a scene named 'circadian' in every room on your Hue Bridge.
 From there, it will keep this scene sync'd with the values provided by Circadian Lightings Sensor and Switch.